slackapi/deno-slack-hooks/README.md

 ### Generate Trigger Script Usage

-The `get_trigger.ts` file is executed as a Deno program and takes one required argument:
+The `generate_trigger.ts` file is executed as a Deno program and takes one required argument:

 | Arguments  | Description                                           |
 | ---------- | ----------------------------------------------------- |